|Nutrition Facts (per serving)|

-Mix in enough flour, a half cup at a time, to form a soft dough.
+Mix in enough flour, 1/2 cup at a time, to form a soft dough.

-Turn dough out onto a floured board and knead it for about 5 minutes, adding more flour, a tablespoon at a time, if needed.
+Turn the dough out onto a floured board and knead it for about 5 minutes.
+Add more flour, 1 tablespoon at a time, if needed.

 Cover the dough and let it rise in a warm place for 1 hour or until doubled in bulk.

 Turn it out onto a lightly floured board and quickly knead the dough for about 2 minutes to get the air bubbles out.

 Bake at 375 F for 45 minutes, or until golden brown.

 - When grating the orange zest, make sure to only grate off the colored part of the peel.
 The white part, called the pith, is bitter and will impart this flavor to the bread.

 - Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kills the yeast and prevents bread dough from rising.

-- To keep the bread soft, store in a plastic bag.
+- To keep the bread soft, store it in a plastic bag.